Git Staging View

 - EGit-Style Display:

-- Commit hash in leftmost column
+- Commit hash in rightmost column

-- Visual graph lanes
+- Visual graph lanes in leftmost column

 - Commit message starting right after the graph